Pickering Zoning By-law Review

 I see comments in the ideas tab that talk about zoning for cycling or pedestrian access.
 Does this sort of issue apply to a zoning bylaw review, or is this more appropriate for the citys' transportation/network plans?

-Coolibop asked over 1 year ago
+Coolibop asked about 2 years ago

 The Zoning By-law does not speak to on-street parking, cycling lanes, or sidewalks.
 Zoning By-laws are passed by Council for prohibiting the use of land, except for such purposes as may be set out in the by-law within the municipality or within any defined area next to any defined highway or part of a highway.